|Module title||Green Consultants|

 35-hour on-campus project

-A 5-day on-campus project undertaken with the University of Exeter to put into practice what you have learnt during the training.
-Leading a team of junior consultants you liaise directly with a client to develop a project brief, set up and attend management meetings and feedback progress to your clients and the Green Consultants management team.
-You will produce a business report and give a formal presentation to the client, as well as completing a reflective development plan on your leadership during the project.
+A 35-hour on-campus project undertaken with the University of Exeter, FXPlus (Falmouth and Exeter estates management service) or the Students’ Union to put into practice what you have learnt during the training.
+Working in small consultancy project teams you consult directly with a client to develop a project brief, set up and attend management meetings and feedback progress to your clients and the Green Consultants management team.
+You will also produce a business report and give a formal presentation to the client and senior FXPlus staff and University of Exeter campus staff.
 Please note these are live projects with time critical and service dependant delivery.

 The final part of the programme is a placement.
-This must be for a minimum of three weeks, and can be commenced from end of March onwards with 3 weeks completed prior to the submission of the online video interview. .
+This must be for a minimum of 105 hours, and can be commenced from the end of March onwards with 105 hours completed prior to the submission of the online reflective video (any final year students undertaking this module will need to undertake their placement alongside the on-campus project or over the Easter vacation period).
 The placement must have an environmental or sustainability focus.
-It can include working for a company that has a direct sustainability focus (e.g. The Met Office), or working with a company that has no direct sustainability focus, where you can set up or support a sustainability-related project, (e.g. Working in Aldi and improving their packaging recycling programmes or setting up a food waste recycling programme in their canteen).
+It can include working for a company that has a direct sustainability focus (e.g. The Met Office), or working with a company that has no direct sustainability focus, where you can set up or support a sustainability-related project (e.g. working with a Chartered Surveyor practice to reduce their waste and travel impacts).

 Learning and teaching